 Employees who are entrusted with their own budgets or funds for certain situations are financially empowered.

 Giving employees financial empowerment allows them to decide the best use of budget and achieving company goals.
 When employees have this type of financial empowerment, they are more likely to review their spending carefully, looking for the most appropriate use of funds and use their budgets wisely.

 They will have a more personal connection and sense of ownership with the money they are using.

 The big one!
 Making a decision without fear and or “Teflon” it up the chain of command!

 Most businesses have a hierarchy employees are expected to follow when it comes to different levels of decision making.
 For example, employees may be empowered to make decisions about simple workplace issues, such as what type of office supplies to order, but be required to consult a manager for larger decisions, such as whether to extend credit to a particular customer.

-Start small with decision making boundaries and then widen that boundary based on successful implementation and feedback.
+Start small with decision making boundaries and then widen that boundary as employee empowerment grows based on successful implementation and feedback.